qeeqbox/social-analyzer/README.md

 pip3 install lxml BeautifulSoup4 tld pygments
 # If you want to list all websites use python3 app.py --cli --list
 # Remember the following runs as FindUserProfilesFast
+# You can also scan all websites using --websites "all"
 python3 app.py --cli --mode "fast" --username "johndoe" --websites "youtube pinterest tumblr" --output "pretty"
 ```